-The internal audit department has not been outsourced, either as a whole or for any operating segment.
+The internal audit function has not been outsourced, either as a whole or any of its operating segments, except for the reporting of violations of the Code of Ethics (whistle blowing) on a website operated by a third party.

 10.3.
 Organisational model pursuant to Legislative Decree 231 of 8 June 2001